ayre001/Powershell-Scripts/ProactiveRemediations/README.md

 ## Scripts

-Each subfolder is a standalone proactive remediation task and contains the following:
+Each subfolder is a standalone proactive remediation task that contains the following:

 - **Detect.ps1**: Script to detect an issue to remediate.
 - **Remediate.ps1**: Script to remediate the issue.